zhengyisui/Golden-State-Warriors/report/workout01-Zhengyi-Sui.md

     ## 4  Klay Thompson   640  329 0.5140625
     ## 5 Draymond Green   346  171 0.4942197

--   Outside the three point line, Splash Brothers prove their worth of their name.
-Klay Thompson had a 43.4% shooting percent and Stephen Curry 40.8%.
-And it's worth mentioning that Splash Brothers scored the most three pointers in the league in the seaon, respectively 280(Stephen Curry) and 246(Klay Thompson)(in regular season).
-And the FMVP Kevin Durant also had a three pointer shooting percent at 38.6%, scoring 105 three pointers, always playing a terminator role in rush hour.
+-   Outside the three point line, Splash Brothers prove their worth of their fame.
+Klay Thompson had a 43.4% shooting percent and Stephen Curry at 40.8%.
+And it's worth mentioning that Splash Brothers scored the most three pointers in the league in the seaon, respectively 280(Stephen Curry) and 246(Klay Thompson) in regular season.
+And the FMVP Kevin Durant also had a three points shooting percent at 38.6%, scoring 105 three pointers, always playing a stable terminator role in rush hour.

 <!-- -->